RetroPie/RetroPie-Docs/docs/First-Installation.md

-This tutorial assumes that you start with a fresh Raspbian image right after the first boot.
+This tutorial assumes that you start with a fresh Raspbian image (that you can download [here](http://www.raspberrypi.org/downloads)) right after the first boot.
 If not started automatically, run

     sudo raspi-config